BingqingCheng/ASAP/README.md

 pip3 install --upgrade pip

-python3 -m pip install --user somepackage
+python3 -m pip install --user somepackage    .or.    pip3 install --user somepackage

-or

-pip3 install --user somepackage
+#
 In the directory ./asap/ you can find a selection of python tools:
 * gen_soap_kmat.py: computes kernel matrix between different structures if multiple frames are provides, or the kernel matrix between atomic environments in a structure if only one frame is the input.